The School of Chemistry will offer a maximum of ten scholarships for students starting a full-time PhD programme in the 2017-2018 academic session.

-The Tercentenary International Scholarships Scheme helps outstanding research students from outside the United Kingdom and European Community to study in the School of Chemistry by providing for some of the costs of their training and supervision.
+The Chemistry Tercentenary International PhD Scholarship scheme helps outstanding research students from outside the United Kingdom and European Union to study in the School of Chemistry by providing for some of the costs of their training and supervision.

 The studentships will be awarded on the basis of academic merit with candidates requiring the equivalent of a first-class honours degree or upper second-class honours degree from a recognised university or institution.
 Non-native English Language speakers must meet the University entry requirements of IELTS 6.5 or equivalent.

 Applicants should apply online through EUCLID for PhD admission to the University of Edinburgh by 1 February 2017.
 Applicants must also notify the School of Chemistry by emailing notification of their intention to apply for a Tercentenary International PhD Scholarship, also by 1 February 2017.
 In this email, applicants should give full details of their EUCLID application, nominate up to four supervisors and include a description of their preferred areas of research.
 Applicants must also indicate how they will fund the difference between the value of the award and the actual annual cost of studying and living at the University of Edinburgh.

 The School Scholarships Allocation Committee will meet in February 2017 to select the studentship holders.
 The winners will be announced thereafter.